 Everything that has a benefit has a downside so here are a few I found for you but you can do your research:

 - However, sparkling water can also wear out tooth enamel due to its carbonation

 - Plus, while it’s healthier than soda and other artificially flavoured beverages, it’s definitely not as healthy as regular, pure water.
 Consuming it in moderation and opting for regular water the majority of the time.

-I am sure there are other locations in Meru where you can find Mwonyo.
-If you know them please let us know and we will edit this article to include them so that you all don’t go and trample over each other at Tharu.
+Edit: You can also find carbonated water at Rurii in Tigania East bordering Tharaka and Riiji River in Gikumene.
+If there are any other locations in Meru where you can find Mwonyo please let us know.
+We will edit this article to include them so that you all don’t go and trample over each other at Tharu,Rurii and Riiji River.